-One of the cluster of eight which make up the Southern Islands, Lazarus Island is a little-known beach paradise to consider for your next weekend run.
+One of the cluster of eight small islands which make up the Southern Islands of Singapore, Lazarus Island is a little-known beach paradise to consider for your next weekend run.
 Although off the mainland of Singapore, you don’t need a passport to get here as you’re not crossing territory lines.
 Getting to Lazarus Island is not straightforward, but it will be totally worth the effort as Lazarus has consistently been named as Singapore’s best beach by the online community.

 To reach Lazarus Island, one must first take a ferry ride from the mainland to St John’s Island.
 This was where Sir Stamford Raffles anchored in 1819 right before he met Temenggong Abdul Rahman.
 In the late 19th century, Saint John’s Island was used to quarantine immigrants with infectious diseases, and by the 20th century, it had also become a jail for political prisoners and a rehab centre for opium addicts.
 Whew!